Front Receiver for 2021-2022 Colorado ZR2

-The AEV Front Receiver for the 2021+ Colorado ZR2 is a simple solution for customers who want to add a winch but do not want to replace the front bumper.
-With the AEV Front Receiver installed, ZR2 owners will have the ability to use any winch/cradle combo they wish for a convenient and flexible self-recovery setup.
+The AEV Front Mount Receiver Hitch for the 2021-2022 Colorado ZR2 is a simple solution for customers who want to add a winch but do not want to replace the front bumper.
+With the AEV Front Mount Receiver Hitch installed, ZR2 owners will have the ability to use any winch/cradle combo they wish for a convenient and flexible self-recovery setup.
 This flexibility is idea for customers who prefer higher speed desert running vs. slow speed rock crawling, since it will keep the extra 100lbs +/- from the winch off the front end of the truck.

 Installation requires only minor modification to the lower part of the front fascia to allow access to the 2” square receiver.
 Any brand winch/winch cradle will work with the AEV Front Receiver BUT it must be rated appropriately for the vehicle (we recommend a winch rated for at least 9,000 lbs.).
 A Colorado-specific In-Bed Winch Cradle Carrier is also available from AEV to securely store your winch and cradle when not in use.